-Then there's what you actually enjoy doing.
-For some, moving from being a practitioner to a manager opens up a side of them which they never knew existed - they direct and lead with greater confidence than they expected.
+Then there’s what you enjoy doing.
+For some, moving from being a practitioner to a manager opens up a side of them which they never knew existed – they direct and lead with greater confidence than they expected.
 For others, the opposite happens.
-They can't get used to others doing what they used to do - they struggle to delegate, find it hard not to interfere and micro-manage.
-If we go back to the scenario of a developer moving into consulting, a sign that this might be a good move is the enjoyment of presenting to others and the buzz of 'selling the idea'.
-A sign that this was potentially a bad move is that the presentation was uncomfortable and stressful - and that it was a relief to get back to your desk.
-There's nothing wrong with being a practitioner.
+They can’t get used to others doing what they used to do and struggle to delegate, finding it hard not to interfere and micro-manage.
+If we go back to the scenario of a developer moving into consulting, a sign that this might be a good move is the enjoyment of presenting to others and the buzz of ‘selling the idea’.
+A sign that this was potentially a bad move is that the presentation was uncomfortable and stressful – and that it was a relief to get back to your desk.
+There’s nothing wrong with being a practitioner.

 New jobs, new opportunities

 These are interesting times in learning and development.
 The uptake of learning technologies is creating roles which didn’t previously exist.
 These are uncharted career paths, where few have been there, done that and got the T-shirt.
 There are also jobs where the most successful people can define not only their own roles, but how learning works within their organisation.
 Again, some people love this scope to succeed, where others prefer to work within a defined framework.